As a little girl, I remember missionary prayer cards. I remember having missionaries come to our church.

 How does one explain that to new people all the time?
 How does a missionary fully describe a life most couldn’t understand?

 I’m sure it was hard for them to explain and describe 2 or 3 or 4 years in a short time, in a church context.
+Or, fit the full ministry description onto their tiny prayer cards.

 Even when we were on staff at churches, we often took the missionaries out to eat or tried to talk with them after church.
 And I still had no clue.
 I didn’t know what to ask to get the answers I wanted.
 I didn’t know how to look past the “missionary” and see a person.
 I thought I did… but now I know… I didn’t.